Police Warning Shots May Be In For A Comeback

 It's still up to local departments and trainers to decide whether to follow the national groups' lead on warning shots.
 So far, reactions have varied.
 In an email to NPR, the NYPD says its policy banning warning shots "will not be amended."

 But trainers and experts are more positive.
-Greg Meyer, a retired Los Angeles Police Department captain and use-of-force expert, calls the new policy an "overdue good idea."
+Greg Meyer, a retired Los Angeles Police Department captain and use of force expert, calls the new policy an "overdue good idea."

 Shooting to wound

-Dave Blake, a retired police officer who trains officers for high-pressure situations, says he's on the fence.
+Dave Blake, a retired police officer who trains officers for high-pressure situations, says he is on the fence.
 He points to some research suggesting warning shots can persuade suspects to give up, but he thinks more study is needed.

 "I don't think police officers are lab rats," he says.
 "And I think we need to be very careful with — because of political pressure or social issues — how far we go in mass implementation of new programs and policies."